 Under MO Rev. Stat. § 452.375(2), joint legal custody means, “the parents share the decision-making rights, responsibilities, and authority relating to the health, education, and welfare of the child, and, unless allocated, apportioned, or decreed, the parents shall confer with one another in the exercise of decision-making rights, responsibilities, and authority..”

 Just because one parent has legal custody does not mean they can make any decision for the child.
 If the other parent disputes the parent's decision on certain issues or the parent without legal custody believes the child is suffering harm as a result of the parent's decisions, the parent can seek legal intervention.
 However, a court is not likely to override a parent's legal custody decisions unless there is a risk of harm to the child.

 For example, a parent without legal custody may worry that their child is being harmed through the other parent's decisions to:

 - Home-school the child if the teaching parent is not providing adequate educational instruction to the child;

 - Seek alternative medical treatment that has not been shown to have medical value when the child is suffering a serious medical condition or disease; or

 - The child is being brought up in a religion that is advocating shunning the other parent.

 Talk to your Missouri family law attorney about issues with challenging legal custody or the other parent's decisions that may be harming your child or your parent-child relationship.

 Talk to an Experienced Missouri Family Law Attorney

 Child custody disputes are best handled with the advice of an experienced family law attorney.
-Cass County family lawyer Joshua Wilson has years of experience in custody disputes, including successfully representing parents to get sole legal custody of their child.
-Contact the Joshua Wilson Law Firm today at (816) 331-9968 for a consultation.
+Cass County family Higher Level Legal Law Firm has years of experience in custody disputes, including successfully representing parents to get sole legal custody of their child.
+Contact the Higher Level Legal Law Firm today at (816) 331-9968 for a consultation.